s-simsek/TikTokScraper/README.md

 # TikTok Scraper

-A powerful TikTok scraper that collects video metadata including comments, likes, views, shared counts, hashtags, and more.
+A TikTok scraper that collects video metadata including comments, likes, views, shared counts, hashtags, and more.

 ## Introduction